 Species Selection

-The consultant should identify how the plant species selection list was developed (e.g. A list of species formulated using species located within the vicinity of the road project area or by undertaking research to produce a suitable target seed mix or or using representative species to address specified Clearing Principles).
+The consultant should identify how the plant species selection list was developed (e.g. A list of species formulated using species located within the vicinity of the road project area or by undertaking research to produce a suitable target seed mix or using representative species to address specified Clearing Principles).

 Precedence should be given to sourcing seed from local provenance stock (within 50-100km) of the revegetation area.

-A list of suitable plant species located in the vicinity of the revegetation area(s) should be provided in Appendix A of the RP.
+A list of suitable plant species located in the vicinity of the revegetation area(s) should be provided in Appendix B of the RP.
 (Note: this list may be from online databases such as the Department of Environment and Conservation (DEC) Naturemap Plant Species List or Florabank).

 Note: If the area that is being revegetated is different to the vegetation that is being cleared, the consultant should detail the reasoning for revegetating using a different vegetation type to that which has been cleared.

-The species list determined for revegetation area(s) should be provided in Appendix B of the RP (or as a separate attachment if a large document).
+The species list determined for revegetation area(s) should be provided in Appendix C of the RP (or as a separate attachment if a large document).

 Note: For the northern and eastern regions of Western Australia and areas with variable rainfall patterns (for example; Kimberley, Pilbara, Goldfields-Esperance) species selection is not required at this stage as the revegetation method is the respread of topsoil and stockpiled vegetation only.
 Species selection will be required as a contingency measure if the respreading of topsoil does not meet the completion criteria.
 The consultant should develop a species list in the event that respread of topsoil does not meet the completion criteria.